Proposed new hedge

 “One member asked if a fence would have to be put in to protect it.
 Jon Holmes agreed that this would be the case.
 It was also asked if the hedge would interfere with the mowing of the grass; Jon Holmes said that this would not cause a problem.
 It would enhance the Wildflower Meadow.
 Norman Stevens said that they had carried out resistivity of this area and only a small hut had shown up so it would not be a problem to any of the Abbey ruins.”

-The picture below shows the hedge in a postcard from Francis Frith, with whose permission the image is included here:
+The hedge is shown on a postcard from Francis Frith, here: